 A successful semester not only ends well—it also begins well.
 Thought and preparation can allow you to set a productive tone and direction from the very first day.

 Check out the classroom space that you’ve been assigned, both so that you know where your class is located, and also to be sure that the room will work for you.
 Look at the lighting controls, arrangement of seats, and size of the room—can this space support your teaching plans (e.g., discussions, student collaboration, use of technologies)?
-If you plan to use audio/visual equipment, make sure it works, especially if you will be using computers, video projectors and other pieces of technology.
+If you plan to use audio/visual equipment, make sure it works, especially if you will be using computers, video projectors and other technology.
 If the classroom doesn’t fit your needs, it’s good to know before the semester begins, so that you can change it in time.
 (At Georgetown, you would contact the Registrar.)
 For more on working with your room, see our Classroom Space page.

 If the course has teaching assistants, the professor and TA should meet before the semester, preferably well before the first day of class, to clarify expectations and define roles in the course.
 See our Teaching Assistants page for an extensive exploration of what ought to happen in these conversations.